 - Remain calm, compassionate, and willing to listen.

 - Convey your willingness to help.

 - Be aware that the student could respond in a variety of ways.
 Don’t interpret negative, indifferent, or hostile responses as a wasted effort.
 A decision to seek help often takes time.

 - Sometimes fear gets in the way of the student’s willingness to accept assistance.
 Acknowledging possible reservations may help overcome this barrier.

-- Provide the student with the phone number of the Psychological Counseling Center, Student Health, Religious Life, or the Dean of Students.
+- Provide the student with the phone number of the University Counseling Center, Student Health, Religious Life, or the Dean of Students.

 - If appropriate, ask for an agreement to make an appointment by a certain date.
 It may be helpful to ask the student later if he or she has followed through on a referral you made.

 - Keep communication open by telling the student you are always willing to listen.

 - Occasionally, it may be helpful to assist a student with making a contact.

 - Be mindful that students may view referral as rejection.